 However, hiring panels for upper-level positions don’t like to bring on candidates who lack real-world experience, so it is imperative that you don’t spend all your formative years in the classroom.
 You should pursue an MBA while working, so you gain the skills you need for tomorrow while learning the real ins and outs of business today.

-Though it does mean spending some time at lower-level employment, with your advanced credentials, employers won’t keep you there for long.
+Though it does mean spending some time at the lower-level employment, with your advanced credentials, employers won’t keep you there for long.

 2. Invest in Internships